JohannesBuchner/fastXSF/README.rst

 * vectorized handling of proposals
 * launching UltraNest for sampling the posterior, make corner plots.

+Next, there is simpleopt.py, which demonstrates optimized nested sampling (optNS).
+This is much faster, especially when there are many components with free normalisations.

 Take it for a spin and adapt it!

 Todo